Gravity-SDOHCC/gravity-sdoh-cp-server/README.md

 ```bash
 mvn clean package com.google.cloud.tools:jib-maven-plugin:dockerBuild -Dimage=distroless-hapi && docker run -p 8080:8080 distroless-hapi
 ```
 Server will then be accessible at http://localhost:8080/ and eg. http://localhost:8080/fhir/metadata.
-Remember to adjust you overlay configuration in the application.yaml to eg.
+Remember to adjust your overlay configuration in the application.yaml to the following:

 ```yaml
     tester: